numpex/proxy-geos-hc/NOTES_ISSUES.md

 By doing so, the next issue was related to [KOKKOS](https://kokkos.org/) which had failed to detect automatically the GPU architecture since the CUDA driver is not available.
 > Using the option `-Dkokkos_ARCH_{VALUE}=ON` in the `CMakeLists.txt` during the building stage has allowed to proceed further without being on a GPU-capable computing machine.
 For instance, on a Nvidia Ampere architecture with "compute capability 8.0", the argument must be set as ```VALUE=AMPERE80```.
-> Refer to [Kokkoss - GPU Architectures](https://kokkos.org/kokkos-core-wiki/keywords.html) for in-depth description for other architectures.
+> Please refer to [Kokkoss - GPU Architectures](https://kokkos.org/kokkos-core-wiki/keywords.html) for in-depth description for other architectures.

 #### Using Guix or Spack
-These multi-platform package managers offer the flexibility to build and install without being root various versions of a given product that can coexist without any conflict or break in the dependencies.
+These multi-platform package managers offer the flexibility to build and install, without being root, various versions of a given product that can coexist without any conflict or break in the dependencies.
 To get started with please refer to the following links: [Spack](https://github.com/spack/spack?tab=readme-ov-file) and [Guix](https://gitlab.inria.fr/numpex-pc5/wp3/guix-hpc).
 ### Architecture-target build
-Another issue we observed is related to how to build executables or libraries targeting a specific and possibly different compute machine architecture.
+Another issue we observed is related to how, from a given host, to build executables or libraries targetting a specific and possibly different compute machine architecture.